 Park HoursNewtowne Neck State Park is open year-round from sunrise to sunset.
 Maryland State Parks are “Trash Free”.
 Please practice “Leave No Trace” principles and take your trash with you when you leave.
 To view these principles visit www.lnt.org.
 Any questions or concerns, contact Point Lookout State Park at 301-872-5688.
 Newtowne Neck State Park is closed on Christmas Day (12/25).

 Canoeing and KayakingNon-motorized crafts can be walked in and launched from the launch area during regular park hours.
 Canoes and kayakers can enjoy access to the Captain John Smith National Historic Trail.
 Also, for more locations to launch your vessel, visit: Scenic Waterways of St. Mary’s County.
 Know Before you Go!

-FishingVisitors can fish from designated areas along the shoreline year round from sunrise to sunset.
-A Chesapeake Bay Sport Fishing License is required for persons 16 and older.
+FishingVisitors can fish from designated areas along the shoreline year-round from sunrise to sunset.
+A proper tidal fishing license is required for persons 16 and older.

 HikingEnjoy the experience of exploring the natural environment, wildlife and different plant species while hiking and walking on the property.
 Please remember to be considerate of agricultural crops and naturally sensitive areas to avoid adverse impact to this unique area.